kubernetes/community/contributors/devel/sig-windows/README.md

 The windows group dives into privileged containers (for windows) as well as maintains the csi-proxy, a way to run "privileged" storage containers that implement CSI.
 Reading about https://github.com/kubernetes-csi/csi-proxy, and looking at the in-tree windows storage provider code is a good place to start here.

-## Priveliged containers and beyond
+## Privileged containers and beyond

 Windows is re-inventing many native linux concepts to enable linux-idioms in the Windows ecosystem.
 Experimenting with topics like
-GMSA, priveliged containers, containerd integration, devices, and other advanced windows concepts might be a great place for a newcomer with domain experience (i.e. an ActiveDirectory user without K8s experience) to get involved and start contributing.
+GMSA, privileged containers, containerd integration, devices, and other advanced windows concepts might be a great place for a newcomer with domain experience (i.e. an ActiveDirectory user without K8s experience) to get involved and start contributing.